aira333/task3/README.md

 - **User-Centered** - Designed based on how students actually learn
 - **Technical** - Integrates multiple AI models (when working!)

-Note: I will be able to get the API's working in by tomorrow, thanks!
+Note: I will be able to get the API's working by tomorrow, thanks!